virot/powershellYK/Docs/Commands/Block-YubikeyPIV.md

 ```

 ## DESCRIPTION
-Allows you to block the PIN and/or PUK for Yubikey PIV
+Allows you to block the PIN and/or PUK for YubiKey PIV

 ## EXAMPLES